pingcap/docs/v3.0/reference/key-monitoring-metrics/tidb-dashboard.md

     - Too Many Locks Error OPM: the number of the error that GC clears up too many locks

 - Batch Client
-    - Pending Request Count by TiKV: the number of Batch messages that are pending for processing
+    - Pending Request Count by TiKV: the number of Batch messages that are pending processing
-    - Wait Duration 95: the waiting time of Batch messages that are pending for processing
+    - Wait Duration 95: the waiting time of Batch messages that are pending processing
     - Batch Client Unavailable Duration 95: the unavailable time of the Batch client